yangcao77/odo-fork/docs/IDP-YAML.md

       memoryLimit: 600Mi # Arguable whether this should only be in kubernetes

-    # runAsUser: 185

   shared:
-    # tasks: removed on 09/20, as we have hardcoded specific defaults for these, at this time.
+    # tasks: removed on (09/20), as we have hardcoded specific defaults for these, at this time.
+See 'Tasks' below.

     # tasks:

       # If true, tasks that share the same build image will NOT run within the same container during a scenario.